alexpeits/presentationlib/README.rst

 *presentationlib* is a simple tool for doing presentations via the python REPL.
-It was inspired by `these <https://www.youtube.com/watch?v=j6VSAsKAj98>`_ `two <https://www.youtube.com/watch?v=Bm96RqNGbGo>`_ talks by David Beazley.
+It was inspired by `these <https://www.youtube.com/watch?v=j6VSAsKAj98>`_ `two
+<https://www.youtube.com/watch?v=Bm96RqNGbGo>`_ talks by David Beazley.

-It can easily present text files, but can also execute python files in the global scope, so it is the same as the presenter typed in the code or imported it.
+It can easily present text files, but can also execute python files in the global scope, the same as if the presenter typed in the code or imported it.

 The usage is simple, import the ``presentation`` function, declare a mapping to configure the files that are included in the presentation, and run it.

 The mapping can also include a list.
 Then, multiple uses of it cycle through the options.

 Usage
 -----